martanunez/RA_flattening/README.md

 Author: Marta Nuñez-Garcia (marnugar@gmail.com)

 ## About
-Implementation of the Right Atrial (RA) flattening described in "Standard quasi-conformal flattening of the right and left atria", Nuñez-Garcia, M., et al., Functional Imaging and Modeling of the Heart.
+Implementation of the Right Atrial (RA) flattening described in "Standard quasi-conformal flattening of the right and left atria", Marta Nuñez-Garcia et al., Functional Imaging and Modeling of the Heart.
 FIMH 2019.
-Lecture Notes in Computer Science, vol 11504.
+LNCS, vol 11504.
-Given a RA surface mesh with holes corresponding to the tricuspid valve (TV), and the superior and inferior vena cava (SVC and IVC, respectively), it obtains a two-dimensional standardised representation of the input mesh as described in the paper.
+Given a RA surface mesh with holes corresponding to the tricuspid valve (TV), and the superior and inferior vena cava (SVC and IVC, respectively), it produces a two-dimensional standardised representation of the input mesh as described in the paper.

 Overview: